 I made a mental note to look into the carbon footprint of laser hair removal.

 Safety razors these days are almost always sold for their sustainability and “zero-waste” credentials – which are legitimate!

 Unlike cartridge razors, safety razors don’t require any plastic, and the blades are actually recyclable because they’re made of just one material (steel – one of the easiest-to-recycle materials we use).

-All three razor brands I’m reviewing sell blade collection boxes.
+All three razor brands I’m reviewing sell blade banks.
+I use the one from Leaf, which is very affordable and gets the job done.
 Or you can just use a mint tin to save them up before dropping them off at a metal recycling facility, or sending them back to one of these brands.

 Razor cartridges, on the other hand, like the Venus ones I’ve been throwing away for nearly two decades, are generally not recyclable.
-(You can send them to a mail-in recycling program, but it’s frankly just not very practical.)
+(You can send them to mail-in recycling programs like this one, but frankly, it’s just not very practical or efficient.)

 Like most of the sustainability improvements I’ve made, this is yet another “why did this take me so long?” moment.
 But there’s no point in that kind of thinking.
 I’m here now, and that’s what matters.

 And besides, the real question should be: Why is the default option we’ve been sold so bad?